cheran99/SOC-Automation/README.md

 ![image](https://github.com/user-attachments/assets/149a99ae-5961-49b3-a76d-07172033934d)

-You can use the "-L" to see the available active responses:
+You can use the `-L` option to see the available active responses:

 ![image](https://github.com/user-attachments/assets/c9e2f12b-5056-4726-87c3-6902c59b4953)

-As shown above, the "firewall-drop0" is the response name required to use the API.
+As shown above, the `firewall-drop0` is the response name required to use the API.

 Next, the agent control is going to be used to block an IP address using "firewall-drop0" as the active response using the following command: